PALMS PHYSIOTHERAPY & ALLIED HEALTH

 Family support is a key part of successful therapy.
 We provide practical guidance for home practice and communication strategies so skills can carry over into daily routines.
 Where appropriate (and with consent), we can also support communication strategies across school and other settings.

-If you’re seeking speech pathology support for craniofacial differences in Perth, including Malaga and Noranda, our team can help with assessment, therapy for evidence-based speech and language goals, and shared-care support alongside specialist teams where required.
+If you’re seeking speech pathology support for craniofacial differences in Perth, our team can help with assessment, therapy for evidence-based speech and language goals, and shared-care support alongside specialist teams where required.

 Speech Therapy (also called Speech Pathology) focuses on assessing, diagnosing, and treating communication and swallowing difficulties.
 At Palms Physiotherapy & Allied Health, our speech pathologists support children, teens, and adults to improve speech clarity, language skills, social communication, voice and fluency and swallowing safety.